INSPIRE-MIF/helpdesk-validator/helpdesk management/README.md

 * under analysis: indicates that the Validation Team is performing an analysis of the scope of the issue
 * under development: shows that the Validation Team is running a development according to the analysis of the issue
 * ready for testing: the development associated with the issue has been carried out and is available to the user for validation in the INSPIRE Reference Validator Staging environment
-* solved: once the user has confirmed that the development carried out is adequate, the issue is marked as solved
+* solved: once the user has confirmed that the development carried out is adequate, the issue is marked as solved.
+Please note that only the issues of which the developed solution is accepted by the users will be incorporated to the next release in the Production environment
 * closed: an issue is tagged as "closed" when it has been deployed in the INSPIRE Reference Validator environment
 * discussion: if it is not an issue directly related with the INSPIRE Reference Validator or it is a new feature requested by an user, it is labeled for discussion